owenc8/A2-Rule-Based-System/README.md

 # A2-Rule-Based-System

-# The goal of this asssignment was to use Lindenmayer Systems to create realisting looking trees using various rules
+<p>The goal of this asssignment was to use Lindenmayer Systems to create realisting looking trees using various rules</p>